toncarton/price_engine/README.md

             TCT_ADDRESSES:               Array of the addresses provided on the order form
             TCT_ITEMS:                   Array of items provided on the order form
             TCT_DISTANCE:                Total distance for the transportation
-            TCT_CAPACITY:                Total colume occupied by the items
+            TCT_CAPACITY:                Total volume occupied by the items
             TCT_HANDLING_DURATION:       Handling time computed in (seconds)
             TCT_TRANSPORTATION_DURATION: Transportation time computed in (seconds)
 ```